 Biopunk is a general name for a sub-genre (or two) of science fiction in which new and interesting creatures can be created by human scientists.
-Its meaning is highly variable, and must be determined based on context.
+Its meaning is highly fluid, and must be determined based on context.

 Biopunk may be used in the same sense as are dieselpunk, steampunk, and clockpunk.
 In this case, it would refer to a society or alternate history in which modern technologies have not been developed, but the biological sciences have moved beyond what we have today -- generally through pseudo-magical efficiency in the fields of medicine, genetic engineering, or hybridization.
 H. G. Wells's The Island of Dr. Moreau and Mary Shelley's Frankenstein would be the canonical examples.
 Perhaps because of these examples, Biopunk may occasionally be used to refer to steampunk stories that include fantasy monsters (vampires and werewolves particularly).